N214/federated-monitoring/README.md

 ```
 The main cluster should contain `Grafana`, `Mimir`, `Loki`, `Prom Agent` and `Promtail`.

-The child cluster should contain only contain `Prom Agent` and `Promtail`.
+The child clusters should contain only contain `Prom Agent` and `Promtail`.

 ## Prerequisite